noahsarkmusic/noahsarkmusic.github.io/_posts/2017-11-12-youtube-harmony-guitar.markdown

 ---
-title: "How to Harmonize Lead Guitar Melodies - YouTube"
+title: "How to Harmonize Lead Guitar Melodies like Steely Dan - YouTube"
 category: motion
 image: /media/youtube_title_3.jpg
 caption: "Striking a Chord on YouTube."